BitcoinAndLightningLayerSpecs/lsp/LSPS6/README.md

 ### lsps6.get_info

-`lsps6.get_info` provides generic information about the LSP like icon, logo, etc.
+`lsps6.get_info` provides generic information about the LSP like icon, logo, etc. Omitted fields are considered as not supported/available.

-It is possible to confirm authority over DNS when there are URLs (or an email address) in the response.
-To confirm authority the client MUST verify the public key(s) from the domain's DNS record(s) with the public key that sends the [Bolt8][] messages.
+Any provided URLs should be valid and reachable.
+So starting with `http(s)://`.

 **Request** No parameters needed.